-As School Programs Coordinator, Catherine supports the student programs that bring hands-on science to over 6,000 elementary school students in City Heights every year.
+As School Programs Coordinator, Bridget supports the student programs that bring hands-on ocean science to over 3,750 elementary and middle school students in City Heights each year.
 She works closely with school teachers and the AmeriCorps Discovery Fellows to facilitate student and instructor engagement, program development, and enhancement.
 A Notre Dame AmeriCorps alumna, Rachel holds a B.S. in Wildlife Management and Biology from the University of Georgia and a M.A.S. in Marine Biodiversity and Conservation from the Scripps Institution of Oceanography.